 Always try to emphasize the widest part of your upper body by wearing dresses that encompass the shoulders such as cap-sleeve dresses.

-Wearing dresses with light-colored tops or those with horizontal details along the upper body also helps in expanding your delicate torso.
+Wearing dresses with light-coloured tops or those with horizontal details along the upper body also helps in expanding your delicate torso.

-Corset and bustier dresses can add more shape to your figure because of the their structured features.
-Cinched waists can help add curves to your middle especially if your belt has a darker color than your dress.
+Corset and bustier dresses can add more shape to your figure because of their structured features.
+Cinched waists can help add curves to your middle especially if your belt has a darker colour than your dress.